Policy: Student financial awards

 This policy sets out the principles for the establishment, award, administration and management of student financial awards.

-All financial awards for students offered by the University including coursework scholarships, Higher Degree Research (HDR) scholarships, grants, bursaries, prizes and other ANU student financial awards.
+All financial awards for students offered by the University including coursework scholarships, Higher Degree Research (HDR) scholarships, grants and bursaries.

 - ANU student financial awards administered by the University: